 10. Sugar Shack TO

 Can’t get out of the city?
 Not a problem – you can still enjoy some maple sugar fun on the Toronto waterfront!
-This fun event sponsored by Redpath Sugar transforms Sugar Beach into a maple-filled, Canadiana Extravaganza!
+This fun event sponsored by Redpath Sugar is back in 2026 in a new location transforming the Harbourfront Centre into a maple-filled, Canadiana Extravaganza!

-Activities include two sugar shacks serving up maple taffy, a lumberjack show, maple infused comfort foods, a maple sugaring demonstration, a warming station with bonfires, interactive activities and more.
+Activities include two sugar shacks serving up maple taffy, maple infused comfort foods, a maple sugaring demonstration, fun games and hot apple cider, a warming station with bonfires, live entertainment from Great Canadian Fiddle Show and Tim Burr the Circus Lumberjack, interactive activities and more.
 Sugar Shack TO is K9 friendly so bring your four-legged family members but be sure to keep them on a leash.

 Additional Information: www.sugarshackto.ca